Skip to main content

 Pension providers

-Both workplace pensions and private pensions must be contacted.
-The State Pension is covered by Tell Us Once through the DWP, but nothing else is.
+Workplace and private pension providers must be contacted yourself.
+The State Pension is covered by Tell Us Once through the DWP, and most public sector schemes are covered too, but nothing in the private sector is.

 Any workplace pension schemeAny private pension provider